 The way accounting software works with your other essential apps defines the accuracy and ease of your accounting processes.
 Nobody wants to spend hours and money manually entering accounting details and then re-checking them.
 Connecting your accounting tool to relevant business tools is the solution.
-Therefore, IT integration, the way in which systems can connect to and share data with outside systems, is an important consideration.
+Therefore, IT integration (the way in which systems can connect to and share data with outside systems) is an important consideration.

-Even after implementation though, poorly developed multi-platform integrations connecting un-related systems can still face continuous connectivity issues.
-Data issues and disruptions must usually be monitored and maintained following implementation.
-This, of course, drives up costs.
+Even after implementation, poorly developed multi-platform integrations connecting unrelated systems can still face continuous connectivity issues.
+Data issues and disruptions must be monitored and maintained following implementation.
+This drives up costs.

 There are two ways to avoid this dilemma.
 The first is to avoid multi-platform integration between separate apps altogether.
-This is done by linking all of your business tools, including accounting, together on a single platform.
+This is done by linking all your business tools, including accounting, together on one platform.
 This frees you from having to rely on outside applications that must be integrated with your other business apps.
 One of the main benefits of choosing accounting software built on a shared-platform like Salesforce is that multi-platform integrations are unnecessary.
 All of these apps powered by the platform are already natively connected.
 This is what we call single-platform integration.

-The second best option is to choose an accounting system with a strong, robust API.
+The second-best option is to choose an accounting system with a strong, robust API.
 Open API, in particular, provides strong connections for both single-platform and multi-platform solutions.
 This is the base API that Salesforce uses for its native applications' architecture.
 Open API is the best way to ensure data can be shared accurately, quickly, and securely.
-Overall, your accounting system is only as useful as it is connected with the solutions it needs to draw accounting data from.